vamontchik/Cube-Heroes/README.md

 ![Image of Combat](images/combat_example.PNG)

-3. Once either one of you dies, one of two things can happen:
+3. Once either one of you die, one of two things can happen:
-    * If you won, then you'll enter a splash page where a random idea, scaled with the level of the stage, will drop!
+    * If you've won, then you'll enter a splash page where a random item, scaled with the level of the stage, will drop!
 The only option you have is to return to the home page, but on that page you'll be able to equip or delete the new drop, depending on your choice.
-    * If you lose, then you'll just return to the home page, with no drop in hand.
+    * If you've lost, then you'll just return to the home page, with no drop in hand.
 Bummer!

 ![Image of DropPage](images/item_example.PNG)